-12. Supplemental Cash Flow Information
+11. Supplemental Cash Flow Information

-During fiscal 2014 and 2013 non-cash activities were conducted by the Company as follows:
+During fiscal 2015 and 2014 non-cash activities were conducted by the Company as follows:

-2014 \$ 2013 \$
+2015 \$ 2014 \$

 Operating activity

-(Decrease) increase in accounts payable and accrued liabilities (56,221) 210,233
+Decrease in accounts payable and accrued liabilities (133,346) (56,221)

 Investing activity

-Additions to exploration and evaluation assets 56,221 (210,233)
+Change to exploration and evaluation assets 133,346 56,221

-Financing activities

-Issuance of share capital - 38,500

-Share-based payments reserve (38,500)

-- -

-13. Segmented Information
+12. Segmented Information

 The Company operates in one reportable segment, the exploration and development of unproven exploration and evaluation assets.
-As at May 31, 2014 the Company's exploration and evaluation assets are located in Finland and Sweden and its corporate assets, comprising mainly of cash, are located in Canada.
+As at May 31, 2015 and 2014 the Company's exploration and evaluation assets are located in Finland and Sweden and its corporate assets, comprising mainly of cash, are located in Canada.
 The Company is in the exploration stage and has no reportable segment revenues or operating results.